Ashachoudhury/Codes/README.md

-Here, the codes are provided which are useful for investigating bomolecular simulations.
+This repository contains a collection of codes that are useful for investigating biomolecular simulations.